Dikshuy/dual-boot-Mac-Windows/README.md

      ```

 2. **Access Files from Windows**:
-   Your Windows files will be accessible from Ubuntu under "Other Locations" in the File Manager.
+   Windows files are accessible from Ubuntu under "Other Locations" in the File Manager.

 ---

 ## **Tips and Troubleshooting**

 1. **Can’t See GRUB Menu?**
-   - Restart your computer and press `Shift` or `ESC` repeatedly during startup.
+   - Restart and press `Shift` or `ESC` during startup.
-   - If GRUB still doesn’t show, you may need to repair it using a live USB.
+   - If GRUB doesn’t show, repair it using a live USB.

 2. **Need More Disk Space for Ubuntu?**
-   You can shrink the Windows partition further using Disk Management.
+   Shrink the Windows partition further using Disk Management.

 3. **Switching Between Systems**:
-   Restart your computer and select the desired OS from the GRUB menu.
+   Restart and select the OS from the GRUB menu.

 ---